KarinaAnzar/KarinaAnzar.github.io/README.md

 ## **GIS Color Schemes Plotting**

 ### **About This Project**
 This project provides a user-friendly Python tool for visualizing geographic data with GeoPandas and Matplotlib.
-The tool allows users to:
-- Select shapefiles from a directory.
-- Choose specific attributes for visualization.
-- Apply customizable color schemes tailored to the data's characteristics.

 ### **Why Correct Visualization Matters**
 Maps are powerful tools for interpreting geographic data.
 Effective visualization ensures: